ILLINOIS TASK FORCE ON ELDER ABUSE

 All I wanted, and deserved, was to go on seeing my father after having been close to Dad all my life—and after having visited and taken care of my father every day for almost 12 years straight after moving back from Miami to do just that.
 I was the holder of my father’s only proxy powers–and also my father’s only daily (weekly, or even monthly) visitor as Dad aged from 84 to 91, at which time he suffered a health collapse that provoked the sudden return of an abusive family member to exploit Dad’s crisis to intimidate and isolate him.
 It only took three months for that long-absent, often hostile family member, whom Dad and I both suddenly had to depend on for help in Dad’s 24-7 homecare crisis–to lie to, pressure, and frighten Dad into transferring his health care power of attorney.
 And then, just one month later, Dad’s new legal agent moved him into her home, where I was never permitted to visit– despite Dad’s complete disability and advanced age–through his entire last 7+ years of life.

-So, my fundamental question to the Task Force is this: How could the state of Illinois allow my abusive family member and her husband to take my 92-99-year-old, extremely aged and physically disabled father hostage in their home, not letting me go visit Dad even once before he died—when I was the last person my father would ever want to be separated from?
+So, my fundamental question to the Task Force is this: How could the state of Illinois allow my abusive family member and her husband to take my 92-99-year-old, extremely aged and physically disabled father hostage in their home, not letting Dad receive even a single visit from me before he died—when I was the last person my father would ever want to be separated from?
 How could the state of Illinois permit that extreme emotional abuse without making Dad’s isolators either civilly or criminally liable?

 You can’t even argue that Dad’s isolators needed to have the power to separate him from me for just cause, to protect him, because my father’s isolators never had to prove—or even assert—any just cause for their actions to anyone–not to Adult Protective Services, to law enforcement, or to any court.
 Although anguished and traumatized every day for almost eight years, I tried to hold my father’s isolators accountable through three different reports to APS—all of which failed because of my father’s utter physical dependence on his isolators, and so, because of his impaired ability to cooperate.
 In short, no Illinois law, agency or procedure ever held my father’s isolators accountable either to Dad or me—or to the state–for their extreme emotional violence against us and the destruction of our life-long close family relationship.